Duotone Icons Art

 Modern two-color layered icons with depth and visual hierarchy

-About Duotone Icons Style
+About Duotone Icons style

 Duotone icon SVGs add sophisticated depth to icon design using exactly two colors at different opacities.
 With a primary layer for structure and a secondary translucent layer for detail, duotone icons create visual hierarchy within a tiny canvas.
 This modern approach provides more expressiveness than line icons while remaining cleaner than full-color illustrations.

-About Duotone Icons Design
+About Duotone Icons design

 Duotone icons emerged as a direct response to a gap in the icon design spectrum.
 Line icons were too lightweight for feature-marketing contexts; filled icons were too blunt for products that wanted personality.
 The duotone approach — pioneered and popularised by Font Awesome in their Pro tier, then adopted by Phosphor, Heroicons, and others — threads the needle by introducing a second opacity layer that adds visual richness without the complexity of full-colour illustration.